 Pittsburgh-based writer and editor with more than two decades of experience in print and online media, covering both straight news and pop culture.
 Also a datacaster for Major League Baseball Advanced Media, working out of the PNC Park press box.

-- Serve as publisher, editor and lead writer at CultSpark.com, a pop-culture website that I launched in March 2012.
+- Serve as publisher, editor, and lead writer at CultSpark.com, a pop-culture website that I launched in March 2012.
 Coordinate all social media.
 Produce a semi-regular podcast.

 - Wrote a weekly television column that was published in The Herald — a daily newspaper based in Rock Hill, S.C., with a circulation of 30,000 — from 2004 to 2008.

-(August 2004 – July 2006)
+Closed Captioner (August 2004 – July 2006)

 Employed full time as a captioner for a number of high-profile television shows.
 Duties included transcribing audio from various programs, editing scripts for spelling and grammatical accuracy, and using VITAC proprietary software to program the proper timing and placement for captioning.

 Lake Wylie Pilot

-(September 2002 – January 2004)
+Editor (September 2002 – January 2004)

 Fort Mill Times

-(December 1999 – September 2002)
+Assistant Editor (December 1999 – September 2002)

-(April 1998 – December 1999)
+Reporter/Columnist (April 1998 – December 1999)

-Wrote spot news, investigative pieces and in-depth features while managing multiple beats.
+Wrote spot news, investigative pieces, and in-depth features while managing multiple beats.
 Shot photos to accompany all news stories.

 COMMUNITY SERVICE & VOLUNTEER ACTIVITIES

-Social Media Coordinator, Mt.
+- Board Member & Social Media Coordinator, Mt.
 Lebanon Girls Softball Association (January 2016 – present)

-Youth Softball Coach, Mt.
+- Youth Softball Coach, Mt.
 Lebanon Girls Softball Association (March 2013 – present)

-Board Member, Mt.
-Lebanon Community Relations Board (June 2013 – April 2020)
+- Board Member, Mt.
+Lebanon Community Relations Board (June 2013 – March 2020)